-The fact that the State of Nevada collects such limited information at the time of filing means there’s little to share about you or your Nevada business with anyone, including anyone trying to make a claim against you.
+The fact that the State of Nevada collects such limited information at the time of filing means there’s little to share about you or your Nevada business with anyone, including anyone trying to claim against you.

 Unprecedented lawsuit and asset protection

 Unlike other states, Nevada doesn’t believe that the individuals controlling businesses should be in danger of losing their personal assets because of business matters.
-Nevada also doesn’t believe that businesses should be responsible for the personal liabilities of its controllers.
+Nevada also doesn’t believe that businesses should be responsible for the personal liabilities of their controllers.

 Because of this strong “pro-business” stance, Nevada’s courts have taken firm measures to prevent lawsuits against a Nevada business from personally affecting its representatives.

 You can use and maintain a Nevada business even if you’re not a resident of Nevada.
 Matter of fact, you can establish one without ever visiting Nevada.

 Form your business by mail, fax, or phone, and you, as the business owner, never have to visit the state or conduct annual meetings.
 If, however, you want the tax benefits that come from forming your business in Nevada, you’ll need to set up business operations in Nevada.
 This is where having a Registered Agent comes in handy.

 Many states require an LLC or corporation to have at least $1,000 in the capital.
 But you can organize a Nevada startup with little capital if desired.